tensorflow/tfjs-core/README.md

 const result = math.add(a, b);

+// Option 1: With async/await.
+// Caveat: in non-Chrome browsers you need to put this in an async function. console.log(await result.data);

-// Option 1: With a Promise.
+// Option 2: With a Promise.
 result.data.then(data => console.log(data)); // Float32Array([3, 4, 5])

-// Option 2: With async/await.
-// Caveat: in non-Chrome browsers you need to put this in an async function. console.log(await result.data);

 // Option 3: Synchronous download of data.
-This is simpler, but blocks the UI. console.log(result.dataSync);
+// This is simpler, but blocks the UI. console.log(result.dataSync);
 ```